 In 1968, they would soon create one of the most important and iconic independent films of all time.
 Night of the Living Dead, sparked not only George A. Romero's career, but it also sparked controversy amongst critics and audiences alike.
 Night Of The Living Dead was filmed in Pittsburgh and was the first major motion picture that was ever filmed in that city with a very small budget.
 "It was real guerilla filmmaking" - says Romero.
 The movie wasen't successful right away, it was left alone for about a year before being re-discovered by critics abroad, who did not dismiss this as just another scary movie, but a witty film that reflects on our society, it was until then that Romero received many offers to make more horror movies for the big studios.
 "I was just resisting, I didn't want to get typecast."
 And surely enough his next film Everything's Vanilla (1971) was commercially unsuccessful and bashed by critics.
 Romero on Everything's Vanilla - "The screenwriter was lazy and the budget really got in the way of production values", Romero later dismissed the film as "Another piece of crap".

 A year later, Romero returns with Season Of The Witch, also known as Jack's Wife (1972).
 The film like his previous effort also suffered from budgetary constraints, but was recently hailed by auteur filmmaker, Quentin Tarantino as "one of the greatest character studies in cinema".
 The film received mixed reviews and also made very little business.
 Currently there is very little distribution on this film.
 Romero, fell under the radar and returned to directing/writing for TV.
-His next effort would come a year later, and it was known as "The Crazies" (1973).
-It's about a biohazard leak with a chemical known as "Trixie" - which transforms its victims into depraved, vicious people.
+In 1973 he directed a 52 minute psychological thriller entitled The Amusement Park but it was never released because investors found it too gruesome.
+A print was finally tracked down in 2018 by Daniel Kraus and it later received a 4K restoration on Shudder streaming service in 2021.
+His next effort, "The Crazies" (1973) was about a biohazard leak with a chemical known as "Trixie" - which transforms its victims into depraved, vicious people.
 The film had very little distribution and promotion, and it was unfortunately, unsuccessful.
 The film was later rediscovered in home video and is currently in wide distribution, thanks to Blue Underground.
 Romero considers this as the movie where he grew as a genuine director.

 Four years later, after doing mostly TV episodes, he returned with Martin (1977).
 It stars John Amplas, as Martin a homeless and disturbed young man who beleives he is a vampire.
 The film is currently a cult classic and considered by most to be the best vampire movie ever made.
 The movie certainly is a new take on the genre.
 To me Martin isn't a just a vampire movie, it's about a kid who is transfomed into a monster by systematic abuse, he becomes what people say he is.
 Unfortunately at the time the film was a financial bust.
 But like most of his films it was rediscovered and is now a cult classic.
 Romero, finally decided to go back to the genre that he created, it's a little movie that he called Dawn Of The Dead (1978).
 It is his most ambitious and best effort to date.
 The film grossed more than 50M dollars world wide and was hailed as "The best horror movie ever made" by Pulitzer price winning critic Roger Ebert.
 The meteoric success of Dawn established Romero as one of the best horror directors of our generation - and the film also spawned many other zombie films and established an entire new genre that is still popular to this date.